clbarnes/neurarrow/src/schemas/skeletons.md

 Any connectors associated with the node.
 The key of the map is the type of relationship;
-the value is a list of related connector IDs.
+the value is a list of related connector IDs, which MAY be found in a table with the [connectors](./connectors.md) schema.

 Valid relationships are: